skarthikeyan0118/devops_challenge/README.md

-Adding files and components for deploying docker container in to the VM instances and testing it.
+Adding files and components for deploying docker container in to the AWS Linux VM instances and testing it.

 Steps to create the infrastructure: